top of page

 Conclusion

+Jesus knows our need for tangible signs to understand spiritual truths.
+He gave us the Scriptures and the sacraments of baptism and communion as visible revelations of invisible grace.
+The English noun sacrament comes from the Latin sacramentum, meaning "a sacred oath," which corresponds to the Greek mustērion (G3466)—a divine mystery revealed through outward signs (Rom.
+2:15; Heb.
+10:16).
 Luke records parables of the wedding banquet and the great dinner (Luke 14:7–24).
 Each reveals God's radical hospitality.
-The tragedy in these parables is not refusal to attend a meal, but refusal of divine fellowship.
+The tragedy in these parables is not merely the refusal to attend a meal but the rejection of God's invitation to fellowship.
 Communion pictures God's will to make the world right again.
 If we cannot share thanksgiving now, we will not share it in the resurrection of the living and the dead (1 Thess.
 4:16; 2 Tim.
 4:1; 1 Pet.
 4:5).

 Bibliography